The pilea peperomioides, also known as the Chinese money plant, is a true gem. It’s playful, very pleasing to the eye, and fairly easy to care for.

 It was trying to reach for the light and looked like it wouldn’t make it much longer.
 She put it outside under her covered porch where it gets lot of indirect light and it is thriving again.
 It is no longer long and leggy!
 It is amazing how they adapt once you figure out what they need.

-Another tip about lighting is that the Pilea will follow the light and start leaning towards it.
+Another tip about lighting is that the pilea will follow the light and start leaning towards it.
 It’s kind of funny to see them reaching for the window like they are trying to break free!

 I rotate mine each watering and that helps to keep them straight and balanced.
 Keeping the leaves dusted helps them get more light as well.
 Use a damp cloth and lightly rub off any dust to keep the leaves healthy and shiny.

 One of the best parts of a pilea plant is how fast it reproduces baby plants!
 As it matures, little babies will pop out of the soil or grow from the stem (near the dirt).
 These babies are called “pups.”
 The pups actually grow from the root system and pop out of the dirt on top.

 When the pups start growing, you can either cut them off of the mother plant or let them grow.
 Letting them grow creates a full mother plant (which is beautiful)!

 It’s crazy how fast and full they’ll grow when you don’t make any cuttings.
-I also have a Pilea that’s specifically for “sharing” that I will propagate and give to friends.
+I also have a pilea that’s specifically for “sharing” that I will propagate and give to friends.
 I like to wait until the pup is at least three inches tall before I cut it.
 My favorite tool to use is an X-Acto knife, but any sharp utensil will work.

-Give your cutting utensil a good rinse before cutting into your Pilea.
+Give your cutting utensil a good rinse before cutting into your pilea.
 I once heard that you should think of pruning or propagating your plant like real surgery and always wash your tools beforehand.
 When you are ready to cut off a pup, be aware that the root system is very delicate.

 There is no need to tug or pull on the pup.
 Gently cut the pup where it meets the dirt and it should come right up.
 Once you have cut it off, you can either stick the pup in water or pot it in dirt.

 I prefer the water method because I like to see the roots growing through the glass.
 For best results, stick your little glass or vase in indirect but bright sunlight.
-Once you see some roots growing, then you can pot it.
+Once you see some roots growing, you can pot it.

-Fertilizing: If you want to give you plant an extra boost of growth, you can fertilize in the spring and summer months.
-There is some debate on fertilizer but I like to use a simple 10-10-10 formula.
+If you want to give your pilea an extra boost of growth, you can fertilize in the spring and summer months.
+There is some debate on fertilizer, but I like to use a simple 10-10-10 formula.
 I prefer a liquid fertilizer because it spreads evenly through the plant.